-- Service provided “AS IS”.
+- Service provided “as is.”
 Wireless Internet Access provides access to the Internet on an “as is” basis with all risks inherent in such access.
 The providers of the service make no warranty that the service or that any information, software, or other material accessible on the service is free of viruses, worms, Trojan horses or other harmful components.
 By using the Wireless Internet Access, the user acknowledges and accepts the risks associated with public access to the Internet and public use of an unsecured wireless network.

-- Service provided “AS AVAILABLE”.
-Wireless Internet Access is provided on an “as available” basis without warranties of any kind, either express or implied, that the service will be uninterrupted or error-free, including but not limited to vagaries of weather, disruption of service, acts of God, warranties of title, noninfringement, NOR IMPLIED WARRANTIES OF MERCHANT ABILITY OR FITNESS FOR A PARTICULAR PURPOSE.
+- Service provided “as available.”
+Wireless Internet Access is provided on an “as available” basis without warranties of any kind, either express or implied, that the service will be uninterrupted or error-free, including but not limited to vagaries of weather, disruption of service, acts of God, warranties of title, noninfringement, nor implied warranties of merchantability or fitness for a particular purpose.
 No advice or information given by the providers, affiliates, or contractors of the service or their respective employees shall create such a warranty.

 - Disclaimer regarding third party content.
 Wireless Internet Access offers access to numerous third party web pages, services and content available over the Internet.
 The Library does not exercise control over sites that users visit or services that users use.
 Users should read the privacy policies of all sites visited and services used to learn how personal information is handled.
 The Library does not control and is not responsible for data, content, services or products that users access or download through the service.

 - Indemnity.
-Users agree to hold harmless and indemnify the Library, and its suppliers, licensors, officers, directors, employees, agents and affiliate from and against any claim arising from or in any way related to the use of the service.
+Users agree to hold harmless and indemnify the Library, and its suppliers, licensors, officers, directors, employees, agents and affiliates from and against any claim arising from or in any way related to the use of the service.